-The Indigenous resources guide can be used as a starting point to find multidisciplinary eBooks, journals, and films for educational, research, and leisure purposes.
+The Indigenous Resources guide can be used as a starting point to find multidisciplinary e-books, journals, films and other resources for educational, research, and leisure purposes.

-Most of the works highlighted in this guide are by First Nations, Inuit, and Métis authors and filmmakers.
-Please be advised that some resources are written or contain content by Indigenous and non-Indigenous scholars from around the world.
+The resources in this guide are created or contain content by Indigenous and non-Indigenous authors and filmmakers from around the world.
 Be mindful of the resources you refer to in your research, and consult various sources on topics and authors.

 Understanding the history of the land upon which we work and reside is an essential step towards reconciliation.